-On October 17, 2018, the Trump Administration announced plans to withdraw from the Universal Postal Union treaty due to a dispute over the discounted postal rates charged on Chinese packages shipped to the United States.
-The move is part of the administration’s ongoing efforts to level the playing field between Chinese and US businesses.
+On October 17, 2018, the Trump Administration announced plans to withdraw from the Universal Postal Union (UPU) treaty.
+The dispute was about discounted postal rates charged on Chinese packages shipped to the US.
+The move was part of the administration’s efforts to level the playing field between Chinese and US businesses.

 What is the Universal Postal Union Treaty?

 The UPU, now an arm of the United Nations, was established in 1874 by the Treaty of Bern.
-Before this international agreement, cross-border post was complicated and often very expensive.
+Before this agreement, mailing letters across borders was complicated and often expensive.
 Some countries had bilateral postal agreements, and some didn’t.
-If you wanted to mail a letter to someone in a country that didn’t have a reciprocal agreement with the country you mailed from, you would have to rely on a forwarding service and you might have to apply stamps from each country your letter passed through.
+It was hard to mail a letter to someone in a country that didn’t have a reciprocal agreement with your country.
+You would have to rely on a forwarding service.
+You might have even needed to add stamps from each country your letter passed through.

-To facilitate international postal delivery, the 192 member countries of the UPU agree to honor each other’s postage in exchange for terminal fees to cover the cost of delivery in the destination country.
-The UPU also sets standards for international delivery and generally takes the chaos out of sending letters and small packages across national borders.
+To facilitate international delivery, the 192 member countries of the UPU agree to honor each other’s postage.
+In exchange, receiving countries get terminal fees to cover their cost of delivery.
+The UPU also sets standards for international delivery.
+The group brings order to the process of sending letters and small packages across national borders.

 Changes in International Shipping